 Q: Will students still have music lessons?

 A: Yes, all students (remote and hybrid learners) will have music lessons.
 For MS/HS students, lessons will last 30 minutes, approximately half of one block period).
 Each student will receive a lesson once every 12 school days (following the student group rotation).
-For elementary students, lessons will last approximately 25 minutes and will follow a yet to be determined rotation.
+For elementary students, lessons will last approximately 25 minutes and will receive 2 lessons per 12 school days.
 Lesson groups will be limited in numbers (maximum 4 students) and will adhere to the proper procedures and physical distancing implemented in our ensembles.
 Lessons will follow a pre-determined rotation so students are not missing a portion of the same course more than once a month.

 Q: How will remote learning in ensembles work?